Automating VSchema Sync with Python Scripts

 def apply_vschema(self, keyspace: str, vschema_payload: str):

-"""Idempotent VSchema application with compare-and-swap guard."""
+"""Idempotent VSchema application with a compare-and-swap guard."""

 current = self._fetch_current_vschema(keyspace)

-if current_hash == target_hash:
+if self._compute_payload_hash(current) == self._compute_payload_hash(vschema_payload):

 return {"status": "skipped", "reason": "schema_already_synced"}